daystephen/klog/nodejs/README.md

 way that a user of a distributed revision control system would expect.

 In short a project will have any and all bugs stored beneath the **.klog** directory.
-These bugs will be stored in random, but hostname-sepcific, filename such that multiple people merging and commiting will be unlikely to ever see conflicts.
+These issues will be stored using a hash of the user's details and the exact time (microsecond precise) of the issue being created such that multiple people merging and commiting will be unlikely to ever see conflicts.

-Any project may have bugs in two states:
+Issues always have one of two states:

+* Open
+* Closed

+They will also have a type:

+* Bug
+* Feature
-* Open.
+* Enhancement
-* Closed.
+* Etc...

-Each bug will have an associated UID and number.
-The UID associated with a bug will be unchanged and fixed at the time it is created, but the number is a purely local convience.
+Each bug will have an associated UID, which is derived form the first bits of a hash of the user details (optained form git or command line) and the exact moment the issue is generated.

 ## USING IT